V Visa Inc. Class A

 Reports on Visa Inc. Class A

-Two Directors at Visa Inc sold/sold after exercising options/gave away 36,791 shares at between 0.000USD and 349.768USD.
-The significance rating of the trade was 78/100.
+A director at Visa Inc sold 900 shares at 336.480USD and the significance rating of the trade was 56/100.
 Is that information sufficient for you to make an investment decision?
 This report gives details of those trades and adds context and analysis to them such that you can judge whether these trading decisions are ones worth following.
-Included in the report is a detailed share price chart which plots discretionary trades by all ...
+Included in the report is a detailed share price chart which plots discretionary trades by all the company's directors over the last two years clearly showing ...

 ResearchPool Subscriptions